svensglinz/ebnfValidator/README.md

 ebnfValidator grammar.txt
 ```
 > Welcome to the Interactive Shell! </code>
-Type in any expression and check if matches against the provided ebnfValidator.Grammar Description
+Type in any expression and check if matches against the provided Grammar Description
 Type '.exit' to quit at any time.

 ```bash